larsoleruben/larsoleruben.github.io/diary/very_basic_docker_k8.md

 # Docker!

 ![Deployment types through time](https://d33wubrfki0l68.cloudfront.net/26a177ede4d7b032362289c6fccd448fc4a91174/eb693/images/docs/container_evolution.svg)
 - Most popular containerisation tool out there.
-There are a few others i.e. Open shift from refhat and Mesos from Apache.
+There are a few others i.e. Open shift from redhat and Mesos from Apache.
 - **Docker IS NOT A VIRTUAL MACHINE**
 - DEMO: Run a docker container from a Dockerfile on the local machine and show the MSQL Database
 - [Docs] if you really want to see how it is working under the hood, watch [Liz Rice video on building a container from scratch in Go](https://youtu.be/8fi7uSYlOdc) or se [her github page](https://github.com/lizrice/containers-from-scratch) and do the experiments